Sorsmo/MAPP-Visualizer/README.md

 The user has access to two different algorithms, Cooperative A* and Conflict-Based Search

-Both algorithms utilize A* as the underlying path planning algorithm
+Both algorithms utilize A* on an unweighted and undirected graph as the underlying path planning algorithm

 # File Breakdown